puppetlabs/puppet-docs/source/guides/passenger.markdown

 ---

-Puppet includes a basic puppet master web server based on Ruby's WEBrick library.
+Puppet includes a basic Puppet master web server based on Ruby's WEBrick library.
 (This is what Puppet uses if you run `puppet master` on the command line or use most `puppetmaster` init scripts.)

 You **cannot** use this default server for real-life loads, as it can't handle concurrent connections; it is only suitable for small tests with ten nodes or fewer.
 You must configure a production quality web server before you start managing your nodes with Puppet.

-Any Rack-based application server stack will work with a puppet master, but if you don't have any particular preference, you should use Passenger combined with Apache.
+Any Rack-based application server stack will work with a Puppet master, but if you don't have any particular preference, you should use Passenger combined with Apache.
 This guide shows how to configure Puppet with this software.

 What is Passenger?